What do YOU do to make your safety training at work fun and engaging for employees?

 Patricia Murdoch, Health and Safety Manager, JPD Enterprises, Ltd

 Here’s another who likes active discussions (along with an “icebreaker” event at the beginning):

 Ice breakers at the start, group discussions on critical incidents and what are the possible ways of eliminating them, sharing personal experiences, could be one of the ways of engaging participants during the safety training.

 Alfie J. Fernandez, Maintenance Trainer at Qatar Chemical Company

-A common thread was the importance of giving real-life demonstrations.
+A common thread was the importance of giving real-life demonstrations to make the training more fun, engaging, and relevant.
 This is another that could have gone into “active participation” but the demonstrations really come alive here.

 “Great topic.
 I hope to see a lot of people add to the discussion.
 One of the things I have done with trenching training is to have the group role soil samples out of play dough.
 I have also done electrical safety with a bucket of water and hair dryer.

 For the play dough we are doing the Plasticity or Wet Thread Test.
 This test is conducted by molding a moist sample of the soil into a ball and attempting to roll it into a thin thread approximately 1/8 inch (3 mm) in diameter (thick) by 2 inches (50 mm) in length.
 The soil sample is held by one end.
 If the sample does not break or tear, the soil is considered cohesive.
 It is kind of cheesy but it engages people.